xencura/kagera/README.md

 Input:
 * `M` is the in-adjacent marking of the transition.
 * `S` is the type of state the transition closes over, `Unit` indicates no state.
-* `I` Is the type of input the transition requires (provided from outside the proces), `Unit` indicates case no input is required.
+* `I` Is the type of input the transition requires (provided from outside the process), `Unit` indicates case no input is required.

 Output:
 * `M'` is the out-adjacent marking of the transition.